Please make sure you have read our grant information page.

 - Audit expenses

 - Office Equipment

 Older Adult Grants – Maximum grant request $20,000

-Applications are due Wednesday, August 15, 2018.
-In order to apply, please visit our new online grant portal to become a registered user.
+Applications will be available after June 1 and are due Thursday, August 15, 2019.
+In order to apply, please visit our online software system.
 After your registration you will receive an email confirmation with instructions on accessing the application.
 Click HERE to see a registration tutorial before you start.